There are now 3 possible online modes for units:

 - Honours option in English and Literary Studies [Bachelor of Arts (Honours)]

-- This unit is designed for students who wish to work on substantial creative writing.
-Students prepare story outlines, submit writing for workshops and assessment, and read a selection of contemporary works in their chosen genres in order to develop an advanced sense of the possibilities of form in current literary practice.
+- This unit is designed for students to consider the research possibilities within creative practice.
+It introduces students to creative writing as a research discipline.
+It examines various facets of the discipline and offers the opportunity to work on a project of substantial creative writing in any form.
+Students will also submit writing for workshop and read a selection of contemporary research/creative works in order to develop an advanced sense of the possibilities in current literary practice.
+Finally, this unit will consider the intersections between theory in creative writing and literary studies.

 - Students are able to (1) produce compelling and well-developed creative writing; (2) understand the demands and requirements of the process of writing; (3) develop a capacity to facilitate each other's work through constructive commentary; (4) independently identify the strategies used by contemporary artists and where appropriate apply these to their own work; and (5) express original arguments coherently and logically in oral and written formats.

-- Indicative assessments in this unit are as follows: (1) creative writing outline; (2) folio of creative writing; and (3) seminar participation.
+- Indicative assessments in this unit are as follows: (1) research outline; (2) folio of creative writing; and (3) participation (online).
 Further information is available in the unit outline.